Digital Rights are Charter Rights

 Example_V_120

-The conversation will be guided by the following questions:
+The conversation was guided by the following questions:

-The conversation will be moderated by Alexandra Giannopoulou, digiRISE project manager at DFF, and includes an audience Q&A.
+The conversation was moderated by Alexandra Giannopoulou, digiRISE project coordinator at DFF, and includes an audience Q&A.

 Read more